wp-plugins/pop-up/readme.txt

 * Storing emails in WordPress database

-Would you like to know when we start?
+Would you like to know when they are ready?
 [Sign up to our newsletter](https://shop.chop-chop.org/?utm_source=wordpressorg&utm_medium=link&utm_campaign=available-in-pro) and grab 5% OFF code.

 == Installation ==